Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \endsection

 \startsection Fourier coefficients

 \sectiontitle

 FourierSection We continue under \ref {StandingThree}.
 As seen in \ref {JpairReg}, every pair of ideals of the form $(J_y, J_x) $ is regular, hence yielding the localizing projection $\Eyx $.
-In this section we would like to show that, for every fixed $b$ in $B$, the correspondence behaves somewhat like the classical Fourier transform.
-See also \cite [II.4.2]{Renault}.
+In this section we would like to show that, for every fixed $b$ in $B$, the correspondence